 It’s all about meeeeee

-I always cringe when bloggers are compelled to inject him/herself into every single photo and situation.
+I always cringe when bloggers feel compelled to inject him/herself into every single photo and situation.

-Sure, a picture here and there is cool, but don’t overdo it.
+And sure, a picture here and there is cool, but it’s way overdone.
 Just take a photo of the beautiful beach and landscape and save the selfies for the family.
 You’re really not that interesting.

 Like most content on the internet, take everything you read on travel blogs with a grain of salt.